skooter500/cc25/README.md

     "shield": {"defense": 10, "type": "armor"}
 }
 ```
-- Access the damage value of the sword
+- Access the damage value of the sword.
-- Add a new item with its properties
+- Add a new item with its properties.
-- Print all item names
+- Print all item names.
-- Check if "potion" exists in the items
+- Check if "potion" exists in the items.
-- Update the shield's defense value
+- Update the shield's defense value to a number of your choice.

 ### Task 9: Game Settings
 Create a settings dictionary: